rei/rei-cedar-docs/docs/patterns/update-and-loading-notifications/README.md

 #### Content Container

-The Update Notification Content Container wraps both the element being updated and any assistive technology helpers such as screen reader text.
+The Update Notification content container wraps both the element being updated and any assistive technology helpers such as screen reader text.
 It may be a pre-existing section of a page or dynamically added upon user action.

 Design
-- Should ensure the Update notification does not receive focus as a result of a change in status
+- Should ensure the Update Notification does not receive focus as a result of a change in status
 - Should ensure sufficient visual feedback is provided to inform users that an update that may not be associated with the element they have interacted with has been updated
-- Should not overuse update notifications as they may interrupt the user experience
+- Should not overuse Update Notifications as they may interrupt the user experience
-- May be stacked with a loading notification
+- May be stacked with a Loading Notification
 <hr/>

 Development